21st century skills: ISTE / NETS performance standards

-The ISTE Educational Technology Standards (formerly National Educational Technology Standards (NETS)) are a set of standards published by the International Society for Technology in Education (ISTE) to leverage the use of technology in K-12 education.
+The ISTE Educational Technology Standards (formerly National Educational Technology Standards) are a set of standards published by the International Society for Technology in Education (ISTE) to leverage the use of technology in K-12 education.
 These are sometimes intermixed with information and communication technologies (ICT) skills.
 In 2007 NETS issued a series of six performance indicators (only the first four are on their website as of 2016):